eliinal/cygni/README.md

     "move": "rock/paper/scissor"
 }

 The move category is not case-sensitive.
 The player's name and the chosen move is displayed in the Postman header section.
-If the chosen move does not exist, the application will answer correspondingly.
+If the chosen move does not exist, the application will answer accordingly.

 ## Check state
-After both players has placed their moves, anyone of them can check the state of the game by entering GET http://localhost:5012/api/games/:id.
+After both players have placed their moves, anyone of them can check the state of the game by entering GET http://localhost:5012/api/games/:id.
+Additionally, they need to enter their name in the request-body so the correct attributes are shown.
+Same settings as previous request.

+{
+    "name": "Lisa/Pelle
+}

 The server will then answer if the first player or the second player won or if the game was a draw.

-Additionally, it is also possible to check the state at any other time and the application will answer correspondingly.
+Additionally, it is also possible to check the state at any other time and the application will answer accordingly.